 But the idea is similar.
 You can choose how many times the robot goes around, power levels, water levels, etc.

 iRobot doesn’t have a power level setting because it only has one, while Yeedi has four power options and three water level options since it has a mopping feature.

 6. Scheduling [Both]

-Scheduling cleaning runs are also available for both apps.
-One difference is that the Yeedi app offers more options like a weekday or weekend-only options.
+Scheduling cleaning runs is also available for both apps.
+One difference is that the Yeedi app offers more weekday or weekend-only options.